Beyond the Told

 Potential Solutions

 Berberine – This one seems to be a powerhouse and can potentially work on bacteria, fungus, and protozoa – but usually the types not affected by other means.
 While this suggestion will not work in all cases, I have found several studies now that demonstrate that berberine might be an effective agent for many related conditions.
 I am particularly interested in the fact that Berberine has also been effective in the treatment of anaerobic bacterial and protozoan infections.
 In fact, the studies that I have reviewed show berberine and metronidazole as comparable in many cases, and they provide similar results.
 Even better, even if it doesn’t provide resolution for you, it will have a variety of positive impacts on your body and immune system.
-Also, you probably don’t take it with NAC as I have seen some compelling evidence to suggest that NAC will offset berberine and render it useless for this application.
+Also, you probably don’t take it with NAC, as I have seen some compelling evidence to suggest that NAC will offset berberine and render it useless for this application.

 Yarrow – Yarrow has a direct impact on the urinary system.
 This one is critical if you suspect that you’re dealing with a bacterial infection.
-Thankfully it’s also easy to come by and relatively inexpensive.
+Thankfully, it’s also easy to come by and relatively inexpensive.
 I have written an article on this that I would encourage you to read – located here.

 Vitamin D3 – As we have already read, antibiotics are often really not needed.
-So I begin with vitamins.
+So, I begin with vitamins.
 Vitamin D3 is important because we now know that the body produces its own internal antibiotic to help defend itself against infections, at least when it is provided with sufficient amounts of vitamin D3.
 In other words, vitamin D3 is known to boost the innate immune system to combat pathogenic infections in vitro, essentially allowing the body to make its own natural antibiotic.
 This is great because the body attacks the infection at the point of inflammation and from the inside.
 The ‘antibiotic’ effect of vitamin D3 appears to be turned on by the induction of the human antimicrobial peptide genes – to the tune of somewhere between 200 and 300 different types.
 Essentially, vitamin D3 is critical for “flipping the defense switch back on.”
 It should be noted that high levels of D3 may be necessary, and this should be taken along with Vitamin K2 for safety.
 Something else to know is that D3’s bioavailability depends on magnesium.

 Vitamin C – A multivitamin is important, of course, but ensuring a decent amount of vitamin C is vital.
 According to Dr. Gary Gordon, “The right dose of Vitamin C will stop every infection in its tracks without needing to use antibiotics.”
-Of course, quality and timing are a factor, but therapeutic doses of vitamin C are critical and at much higher doses than the recommended doses provided by the government.
+Of course, quality and timing are factors, but therapeutic doses of vitamin C are critical and at much higher doses than the recommended doses provided by the government.
 Dr. Linus Pauling noted that “vitamin C is a critically important water-soluble antioxidant, as it protects proteins and lipids from free radical damage associated with infection, intensive exercise, and other stressors that can injure cells.

 It seems simple enough, but when we look at the research, we find a lot of hope.
 Researchers at Albert Einstein College of Medicine of Yeshiva University reported they had discovered that vitamin C could kill bacteria, including drug-resistant tuberculosis (TB) bacteria, a known cause of chronic infectious epididymitis.
-David Brownstein, M.D., says that “Vitamin C fell out of favor when antibiotics came in, but this study shows the potential of using vitamin C to kill infection.”
+David Brownstein, M.D., says, “Vitamin C fell out of favor when antibiotics came in, but this study shows the potential of using vitamin C to kill infection.”
 Dr. Brownstein generally recommends 3,000-5,000 mg a day of supplemental vitamin C to maintain good health.

 Magnesium (glycinate or chloride) – Magnesium deficiency is a problem for many males.
 Only recently has it become clear just how big of a problem it might be.
 We have known for quite some time that a higher intake of magnesium can reverse calcification damage and inflammation.
 This is important to know for those suffering from prostate calcifications and pain.
-And while magnesium and zinc are both found in the prostate in high concentrations and released into seminal fluid, and while we know that deficiencies in either can lead to disorders in male fertility, we have only recently begun to discover that magnesium plays a much larger role in the antimicrobial activity of semen than previously believed.
+While magnesium and zinc are both found in the prostate in high concentrations and released into seminal fluid and while we know that deficiencies in either can lead to disorders in male fertility, we have only recently begun to discover that magnesium plays a much larger role in the antimicrobial activity of semen than previously believed.
 In fact, studies are beginning to show that low magnesium concentrations in seminal plasma are associated with chronic prostatitis and infection of the accessory genital glands.
 Conversely, magnesium sufficiency is associated with overall better genital health.

 Indeed, magnesium has a unique healing power for acute viral and bacterial diseases, and some doctors suggest that its benefits are drastically understated.
 Dr. Raul Vergini, M.D. once wrote that a few grams of magnesium every few hours would clear nearly all acute illnesses.
 However, it might be the missing piece of the puzzle for men dealing with an undiagnosed genitourinary condition.
 Just know that it can take months to reach sufficiency.
 Slow and steady wins the magnesium race.

 Iodine – Next is salt and iodine.
-In the face of ever increasingly strong superbugs that are resistant to all antibiotics, and because according to a study published in the Journal of the American Medical Association, taking properly prescribed medical drugs was listed as the third leading cause of death in the U.S. (and this includes antibiotics), I have decided that iodine should be used in this protocol as well (if you are not allergic of course).
+In the face of ever increasingly strong superbugs that are resistant to all antibiotics, and according to a study published in the Journal of the American Medical Association, taking properly prescribed medical drugs was listed as the third leading cause of death in the U.S. (and this includes antibiotics), I have decided that iodine should be used in this protocol as well (if you are not allergic of course).

 Iodine exhibits antibiotic activity against bacteria, molds, yeasts, protozoa, and many viruses.
 In fact, iodine is capable of killing all classes of pathogens: gram-positive and gram-negative bacteria, mycobacteria, fungi, yeasts, viruses, and protozoa.
 This is a good choice because all excess iodine is excreted through the urogenital organs, and according to Dr. David Derry, “Iodine is by far the best antibiotic, antiviral and antiseptic of all time.”
 From my research, iodine actually boosts the immune system rather than suppressing it like many drugs and helps to clean out the urogenital tract.

 Lipo GSH – You might also consider liposomal glutathione or (GSH).
 This is an antioxidant present in nearly all cells and is recognized for its function in maintaining overall health.
-It has been clearly and repeatedly documented that there is a direct link between lower levels of GSH and dysregulation of essential T-cells associated cytokines.
+It has been clearly and repeatedly documented that there is a direct link between lower levels of GSH and dysregulation of essential T-cell-associated cytokines.
 It has been repeatedly documented that supplementing with liposomal GSH has resulted in the prevention of infection.
 This is due to a significant increase in the levels of TH1 cytokines and a substantial decrease in the levels of free radicals and immunosuppressive cytokines.
 It has also been shown that such supplementation has improved the function of immune cells that control infection.
 So basically, there is a direct correlation between low levels of GSH and increased susceptibility to infection, which can be relieved with liposomal GSH supplementation.
 The limitation of this supplement is absorption.
 It seems you’re just not going to get everything you ingest.

 NAC – (N-acetyl cysteine) – N-acetylcysteine is well recognized as an antioxidant and precursor to glutathione – meaning that it helps set the stage to make the glutathione that you need.
 That’s an awesome start.
 Another issue you might be dealing with is something known as biofilms.
 These biofilms actually help hide infections from your immune system.
 If you’re dealing with a biofilm issue, we will need to break them up before you can heal.
 Not to worry.
 According to a study published in the European Review for Medical and Pharmacological Sciences, NAC is an adjuvant molecule in the treatment of bacterial biofilms, with an excellent safety and efficacy profile.
 NAC, in combination with different antibiotics, significantly promoted their permeability to the deepest layers of the biofilm, overcoming the problem of resistance to the classic antibacterial therapeutic approach.
 This was actually just one study out of quite a few that I came across.
 But it turns out that this stuff can do so much more!
 It also improves male fertility by improving sperm quality, reducing tissue inflammation, and reducing the risk of leaky gut, and so on.
 I’ve personally used this stuff for a variety of different ailments to great effect.
 Many have reported success when using doses ranging from 1600 mg a day to as high as 1600 mg twice a day.

 Lumbrokinase – This heavy-hitter shouldn’t be overlooked and should likely be included in your stack as well.
 This is actually an enzyme sourced from earthworms.
 The process of making this is extensive so it can get pricey, though.
 SHOP AROUND!
-When you research, you will likely come across its amazing benefits in regard to blood clots but keep an eye out for the amazing benefits of breaking down biofilms and boosting blood flow to your tissues.
-Those are both amazing benefits in regard to this particular condition but get this, according to Lyme expert Dr. Marty Ross, integrative medicine specialist and founder of The Healing Arts Partnership in Seattle, lumbrokinase actually promotes the delivery of supplements and prescription medication deep into your tissues.
-That’s the reason I include it in this stack.
+When you research, you will likely come across its amazing benefits in regard to blood clots, but keep an eye out for the amazing benefits of breaking down biofilms and boosting blood flow to your tissues.
+Those are both amazing benefits in regard to this particular condition, but get this, according to Lyme expert Dr. Marty Ross, integrative medicine specialist and founder of The Healing Arts Partnership in Seattle, lumbrokinase actually promotes the delivery of supplements and prescription medication deep into your tissues.
+That’s the reason I included it in this stack.

 Mucuna Pruriens – It took some digging to find this answer, but as it turns out, the National Center for Biotechnology Information (U.S. National Library of Medicine) has confirmed that mucuna pruriens (an herb), not only reactivates the anti-oxidant defense system, but it also helps in the management of stress and ameliorates seminal plasma lipid peroxide levels.
 It basically cleans up the seminal storage area, IE: the epididymis and seminal vesicles.
 Saw Palmetto might also be good because of its effect on the prostate.

 Garlic – Garlic cannot be overlooked.
-You could eat the bulbs, but this is unreliable and not something most will stick to… and a regular Garlic supplement will simply not do.
+You could eat the bulbs, but this is unreliable, and not something most will stick to… and a regular Garlic supplement will simply not do.
 You need to find Allicin-containing Garlic supplements.
 In fact, I would recommend either fresh garlic, an extract of fresh garlic, or simply fresh freeze-dried.
-There are several different types on the market but know that the higher the Allicin content, the better.
+There are several different types on the market, but know that the higher the Allicin content, the better.
 You will more than likely need to take double the recommended dose of Allicin powder capsules and stay on this increased dose for at least three months – even if you start to feel better soon.
 Do not let up.

 Zinc – Even a minor zinc deficiency can bring about impaired immune function.
 The problem here is that most doctors will measure plasma or serum zinc levels, and these do not show cellular zinc status – which is what really counts.
 Regardless, when your levels are low, your defenses are reduced.
 Especially in men over 40, having a lack of zinc can wreak havoc on sexual organs specifically.
 It can reduce testosterone, cause E.D., and plenty of other issues.
 For example, it has been shown that one of the main stores of zinc is in the prostate and that a healthy prostate contains lots of zinc compared to an inflamed prostate – which has little.
 Studies have also shown that zinc deficiency can create issues in the testes and epididymis (likely due to increased catalase activity).
 Furthermore, we have seen that men with infections have significantly lower levels of zinc in seminal plasma.
 See where I’m going?
 Zinc is vital for a man’s health.
 The problem here is that your body doesn’t make its own supply of zinc, so it has to be consumed through diet.
 If your diet is trash, if you have a hard time with digestion, or if you avoid things like oysters, you run the risk of being deficient.
 Something else to consider is that the older you get, the greater your risk.
 To be clear, zinc deficiency is common in the elderly.
 If you’re sexually active on top of any of what I have provided so far, you could be creating a deficit because you can lose as much as 15mg of zinc per ejaculation.